Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 ##  News
 [//]: # - **July 2024:** Collaborative work on [Subclonal Reconstruction using CliPP](https://www.biorxiv.org/content/10.1101/2024.07.03.601939v1) is now on bioRxiv.

+- **April 2026:** Our work on [transfer learning for robust structured regression](https://arxiv.org/abs/2604.06659) is now available on arXiv.
 - **Oct.
 2025:** Our work on [transfer learning for TP53 mutation annotation](https://www.biorxiv.org/content/10.1101/2025.10.06.680732v1) is now available on bioRxiv.
 - **Sept.
 2025:** Our paper [Anderson Accelerated Operator Splitting Methods for Convex-nonconvex Regularized Problems](https://arxiv.org/abs/2502.14269) was accepted by IEEE Open Journal of Signal Processing!
 - **July 2025:** Honored to receive UCR 2025-2026 Regents Faculty Fellowship (RFF) grant!